All Episodes

 Wait a minute.

-The civil rights leaders will say, We're the official minority here in the Democratic Party.
+The civil rights leaders will say, we're the official minority here in the Democratic Party.

 You're encroaching on our benefits.

-And uh the Mexicans will say, Well, screw you, we're bigger than you, but we're still a minority.
+We're bigger than you, but we're still a minority.

 Don't think the Democrats are going to bring any fiscal sanity.